adithyapathipaka/terraform-aws-vpc-ips/README.md

 | `aws_ip_address_base_info` | Network Interfaces Base Info | list(map)

 > **Note**
-> All the Outputs will be empty if data is found with the given input
+> All the Outputs will be empty if no data is found with the given input